draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_configuration.md

 Default value: 128

 Usage: Specifies a memory limit for the SUT.
 A value of 0 means unlimited.

+### `AFLForkserverExecutor.debugLog`

+Value type: `<boolean>`

+Status: Optional

+Default value: `false`

+Usage: Records all SUT stdout/stderr to files.
+These file names default to `stdout` and `stderr` in the `forkserver/` directory under the output directory.

+### `AFLForkserverExecutor.stdout`

+Value type: `<string>`

+Status: Optional

+Default value: "stdout"

+Usage: Specifies an alternate file name to capture SUT stdout logs.
+This config will only be used when the `debugLog` config option is set to `true`.

+### `AFLForkserverExecutor.stderr`

+Value type: `<string>`

+Status: Optional

+Default value: "stderr"

+Usage: Specifies an alternate file name to capture SUT stderr logs.
+This config will only be used when the `debugLog` config option is set to `true`.

+### `AFLForkserverExecutor.mapSize`

+Value type: `<int>`

+Status: Optional

+Default value: 0

+Usage: Specifies the SUT's coverage map size.
+A zero value here will invoke auto-detection of the map size.

+### `AFLForkserverExecutor.alwaysWriteTraceBits`

+Value type: `<boolean>`

+Status: Optional

+Default value: false

+Usage: Configures the forkserver to record the full coverage map for each test case.

+### `AFLForkserverExecutor.traceBitsOnNewCoverage`

+Value type: `<boolean>`

+Status: Optional

+Default value: true

+Usage: Configures the forkserver to record the full coverage map for test cases that discover new SUT coverage.

+### `AFLForkserverExecutor.writeStats`

+Value type: `<boolean>`

+Status: Optional

+Default value: true

+Usage: Configures the forkserver to record cumulative coverage data for each test case.

+### `AFLForkserverExecutor.customExitCode`

+Value type: `<int>`

+Status: Optional

+Default value: Disabled

+Usage: Treats a SUT that calls the `exit` system call with the specified value as a crashing case.

+### `AFLForkserverExecutor.cmpLogEnabled`

+Value type: `<boolean>`

+Status: Optional

+Default value: `false`

+Usage: Enable SUTs instrumented with `cmpLog` to perform `cmpLog` coverage data collection.

+### `AFLForkserverExecutor.useASAN`

+Value type: `<boolean>`

+Status: Optional

+Default value: `false`

+Usage: When enabled, this sets sane defaults for fuzzing ASAN-instrumented SUTs.
+Additionally, removes SUT memory limits (unless specified with `memoryLimitInMB`.

+### `AFLForkserverExecutor.useLSAN`

+Value type: `<boolean>`

+Status: Optional

+Default value: `false`

+Usage: When enabled, this sets sane defaults for fuzzing LSAN-instrumented SUTs.

+### `AFLForkserverExecutor.useMSAN`

+Value type: `<boolean>`

+Status: Optional

+Default value: `false`

+Usage: When enabled, this sets sane defaults for fuzzing MSAN-instrumented SUTs.

+### `AFLForkserverExecutor.useUBSAN`

+Value type: `<boolean>`

+Status: Optional

+Default value: `false`

+Usage: When enabled, this sets sane defaults for fuzzing UBSAN-instrumented SUTs.

 ### Configuration example
 ```yaml